ricardoom/getWeather/readme.md

 # learn react by getting weather and a word

-use two free apis, wordnik and OpenWeather dot com to create a neat graphic on screen.
+Use API, offered by Wordnik and OpenWeather dot com to create a neat graphics on screen.
 Use react.
 Should be a piece of cake.
 A walk in the park.

 ## v.0

+- make a function that takes in data from the two APIs (or more) and spit out an object or and array that can be consumed by functions that do stuff (redraw `<svg>`s in the DOM por ejemplo)

 - find opportunities for interactivity
   - animation